-3. There is the surrender and acknowledgement to the holy name of God.
+3. Surrender and acknowledge the holy name of God.

 "Hallowed" (Gr hagiazō) means to be held in reverence and awe of holiness.
-So, to hallow His name is to give the deepest respect to His unique character.
-It is hallowed, holy, righteous, pure, and sacred; setting His name apart from all other names!
-His name is to be adored and honored by all men, not profaned.
+To hallow God's name is to give the deepest respect to His unique character, and setting His name apart from all other names!
+His name is to be adored and honored by all men, when declaring it, for He is holy, righteous, pure, and sacred, and not to use it profanely.
 God's name is sacred to the believer.

-Request and Plea (vv10-13):
+Request and Plea (6:10-13):

-6:10 Thy kingdom come...
-It is a request for something to come that is not now existing on earth.
+6:10 Thy kingdom come...- It is a request for something to come that is not now existing on earth.
 It is a request for the rule and reign of God and of His kingdom all over the earth.
-The believer needs to see the urgency to pray and to pray consistently, "Thy kingdom come", and to live as if God's kingdom had already come.
+The believer needs to see the urgency to pray and to pray consistently- "Thy kingdom come!"
 The kingdom represent the full and effective reign of God through the mediatorial office of the Messiah.
-The disciples were not to think of their own convenience as their foremost expression in prayer, but the full and quick realization of the effective rule of God on earth in the hearts of men.
-This would be God's purpose accomplished!
+Jesus is our Mediator!
+This would be God's purpose accomplished-His kingdom on earth!